ans-max/spaceportal/README.md

 # SpacePortal
-Nasa Apod App in Golang
+Nasa Apod App in Go

 The code needs a the certs and settings.json to be mapped to the root dir of the app